simolus3/drift/docs/docs/testing.md

 ---

-data:
-  title: "Testing"
+title: Testing
 description: Guide on writing unit tests for drift databases
-  weight: 10

-template: layouts/docs/single
 ---

 Flutter apps using drift can always be tested with [integration tests](https://flutter.dev/docs/cookbook/testing/integration/introduction)